tsgates/arch-wiki-markdown/wiki/Skype.md

 but there is an easier workaround.
 First, create or edit ~/.gtkrc-2.0 so that it contains the following line:

-    $ gtk-theme-name = "My Theme"
+    $ gtk-theme-name = "My theme"

-Replace My Theme by the name of your theme, but leave the quotes.
+Replace My theme by the name of your theme, but leave the quotes.
 Second, run Skype like this:

     $ export GTK2_RC_FILES="/etc/gtk-2.0/gtkrc:$HOME/.gtkrc-2.0"